mertyGit/owig/README.md

 # Release information
 WARNING: STILL BETA Usable to track on going progress and stats, but no garantees whatsover

+Version 0.82:
+- Recognizion of choosen hero in TAB screen

 Version 0.81:
 - Restructuring of files and rewrite of code for using simplified methods on image struct.
 - Rewrite and improvement of OCR code.